-- October 2002, average increase £1.65 (3.4%). - October 2003, average increase £1.58 (3.2%). - October 2004, average increase £2.00 (3.9%). - November 2005, average increase £2.11 (3.9%). - August 2006, average increase £2.71 (4.9%). - June 2007, average increase £2.91 (5.0%). - April 2008, average increase £3.34 (5.5%). - April 2009, original average increase £3.91 (6.1%) reduced to - April 2009, revised average increase £1.92 (3.0%) - 4.
-The Government's late issue of the draft determination on 9 December means that the end of consultation on the draft determination was 25 January 2010.
-The final determination is expected in early to mid February, therefore these proposed budgets are based on the draft determination and are subject to potential change.
-To implement a legal rent increase on 5 April 2010, we must give tenants at least 28 days notice of their new rents.
-It is therefore proposed that Cabinet authorise the Cabinet Members for Housing and Finance, the Director of Adult, Community and Housing Services and the Interim Director of Finance to revise the rent increase if necessary and report back to Cabinet at the earliest opportunity. - 5.
-Rent restructuring is supported by the Government's subsidy system which assumes that the additional income is available to pay into a national pool.
-It is proposed that the next increase be on 5 April 2010.
-Applying the Government's rent formula to the next increase would generate an average increase of 3.1%.
+- April 2008, average increase £3.34 (5.5%). - April 2009, original average increase £3.91 (6.1%) reduced to - April 2009, revised average increase £1.92 (3.0%) - 4.
+The Government's late issue of the draft determination on 9th December meant that the report to Cabinet on 10th February 2010 proposed budgets based on the draft determination.
+The Government's final determination was received on 4 February, 2010 and there was no requirement to revise the rent increase or the budget as a result.
+The Cabinet, at its meeting held on 10th February, 2010, agreed the rent increase and the HRA budget as set out in this report.
+To implement a legal rent increase on 5th April 2010, tenants must be given at least 28 days notice of their new rents. - 5.
+Rent restructuring is supported by the Government's subsidy system, which assumes that the additional income is available to pay into a national pool.
+The next increase will be on 5th April 2010.
+Applying the rent formula to the next increase generates an average increase of 3.1%.
 However, rent increases are also restricted to a maximum increase based on inflation (at September 2009) plus £2 per week.
-As inflation was negative in September 2009, this limitation will result in an average increase of £1.31 (2.0%) with a maximum increase of £1.69.
+As inflation was negative in September 2009, this limitation has resulted in an average increase of £1.31 (2.0%) with a maximum increase of £1.69.
 Housing subsidy is calculated on the basis of the Government's rent formula before the limitation of the increase, so that the Council will pay subsidy based on a 3.1% rent increase, but will only be able to implement a 2% actual rent increase.
 We will be able to claim the loss of income back in 2011-12 but will suffer a cashflow shortfall of around £0.450m in 2010-11.
 The range of actual proposed rent increases is as follows: